Stanisław Gustaw Jaster: From the September Campaign to arrest

 In September 1939, along with his father and younger brother, Stanisław Gustaw Jaster likely participated in the defense of Warsaw.
 Before the city's capitulation, the Jaster family allegedly hid a large cache of weapons in their apartment at 11/13 Pogonowski Street in Żoliborz.

 After the beginning of the German occupation, the Jaster family became involved in underground activities.
 Their apartment was used to store weapons and banned books, hold secret meetings, and read clandestine press.
 During this time, Stanisław Gustaw likely established contact with two members of the Union of Armed Struggle, who later played significant roles in the Warsaw resistance: Stanisław Janusz Sosabowski and Ludwik Berger.

 Despite the war and occupation, he did not abandon his artistic interests.
-It is known that he attended clandestine courses in painting and drawing techniques organized by the painter Antoni Suchanek.
+It is known that he attended clandestine courses in painting and drawing techniques organised by the painter Antoni Suchanek.

 Imprisonment and escape from Auschwitz

 On 19 September 1940, Stanisław Gustaw Jaster was arrested during a large roundup carried out by the Germans in Żoliborz.
 His capture was the result of an unfortunate coincidence; while fleeing from the Germans, he hid with a group of younger boys in the ruins of a burned villa.
 At one point, one of the escapees accidentally knocked a brick, which fell near an officer standing by the building.
 The alerted Germans arrested the Poles hiding in the ruins; after some time, the younger boys were released, but Jaster, being the oldest among them, was accused of attempting an attack on the officer and imprisoned in Pawiak.
 On 21 November 1940, he was transported to Auschwitz concentration camp.
 In a group of 300 prisoners, he arrived at the camp the next day.

 In Auschwitz, he was assigned the camp number 6438.
 As a prisoner, he first worked on road construction in the so-called Strassenbaukommando, and later in the SS warehouses located in the former Tobacco Monopoly buildings (Hauptwirtschaftslager, or HWL).
 In 1941, he contracted typhus but managed to recover.
 His family made unsuccessful attempts to have him released from the camp by appealing to the German authorities.
 During his time in Auschwitz, Jaster joined the underground Military Organization Union, formed by cavalry officer Witold Pilecki.
 He did not abandon his passion for painting.
 According to his fiancée, Anna Danuta Sławińska, he even painted portraits of SS officers and prisoner functionaries in exchange for food and favors.